SublimeText/AdvancedNewFile/README.md

 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.

 ### Windows
-There is a known coflict with the popular plugin ZenCoding (also note that this plugin is no longer supported).
-I have looked through the key maps for the plugin replacing it [Emmet](https://github.com/sergeche/emmet-sublime), and have not seen any key conflicts.
+There is a known coflict with the popular plugin [ZenCoding](https://github.com/sublimator/ZenCoding).

 `ctrl+alt+n`: General keymap to create new files.